Hunting for a Plastic-Free, Waterless Essential Oil Diffuser

 After one month, you are supposed to soak the diffuser glass reservoir in hot water (and a bit of mild dish washing liquid) for a minimum of 30 minutes.
 Without this, the essential oils could diffuse less effectively over time and the machine could still clog.

 I'm going to keep using this and I'll update you on whether the cleaning process gets to me or starts to feel too hard : )

-Let me know what diffusers you are using and what you've found on your journey to create a more sustainable, healthy, ethical lifestyle!
+That's is for this blog : ) I love talking about all things oils, so let me know what diffusers you are using and what you've found on your journey to create a more sustainable, healthy, ethical lifestyle!

 You've got this!

 There's No 1-Size-Fits-All for Living Your Best Life